 THE HISTORY OF INFINITY

 In the late 1970s Infinity introduced the EMIT (electromagnetic induction tweeter) and EMIM (electromagnetic induction midrange) drivers.
 These were flat quasi-ribbons that worked to move air based on the principle of electromagnetic induction.
 The system used samarium–cobalt magnets, allowing for a very low ribbon driver mass-per-unit area.
 Variants were made, such as the EMIT-R (radial emit), the S-EMIT (super emit) and the L-EMIM (large emim).
 The IRS (Infinity Reference System) was an ultra-high end system, selling at $65,000 in the 1980s.
 It consisted of 76 EMIT tweeters, 24 EMIM midrange drivers, and twelve 12-inch polypropylene woofers in four towers.
-The Reference, and later Kappa series, were discontinued when Nudell sold Infinity to Harman Kardon.
+The Reference, and later Kappa series, were discontinued when Harman Kardon acquired Infinity in 1983.

-Nudell left to form Genesis Technologies, a high-end loudspeaker company, founded in Seattle in 1991.
+Mr. Nudell remained with Infinity for a few years after the transition, and left in 1991 to form Genesis Technologies, a high-end loudspeaker company he founded in Seattle.
 Genesis' original flagship system, the 1.2, retailed for $235,000, and is basically an updated Infinity IRS system.

 Infinity has remained in the portfolio of Harman International Industries, which has been a subsidiary of Samsung Electronics since 2017.